JuBrandt/cointrax/README.md

 Django.
 Create a Django project; cointrax will be an application within this project.

-Copy the cointrax directory into your Django project directory.
+Copy the cointrax directory into your Django project directory, or clone this repository there using the `git clone` command.

 Add the following lines to the INSTALLED_APPS section in *settings.py*: